 “The infinity and the scale of the landscape combined with the light and darkness of the arctic climate will be the focal point of our installation.
-The theme of the 16th International Architecture Exhibition is FREESPACE, and our interpretation is concerned with the creation of an infinite space, which the surroundings of the future Icefjord Centre very much exemplifies.
+The theme of the 16th International Architecture Exhibition is FREESPACE, and our interpretation is concerned with the creation of an infinite space, which the surroundings of the future Icefjord Centre very much exemplify.
 The understanding of architecture is a 1:1 experience – here more than anywhere else”, Dorte Mandrup elaborates.

 RAPID CONSEQUENCES OF CLIMATE CHANGE

-The Icefjord Centre will be located at one of the world’s most active glaciers in Ilulissat on the western coast of Greenland 250 km from the Arctic Circle.
+The Icefjord Centre will be located at one of the world’s most active glaciers in Ilulissat on the western coast of Greenland, 250 km from the Arctic Circle.
 As a direct result of global warming, over recent years the Icefjord has continually withdrawn several kilometers.
 This is why the Icefjord is a gathering point for climate scientists and head of states, who wish to give attention to climate change.
 In 2004 the Icefjord was appointed to the list of UNESCO World Heritage Sites due to the state of the glacier and its surrounding striking nature.